Phone scams are on the rise, cops and utility warn

 One of the telltale signs of a scammer is their urgency; they might threaten swift consequences if no money is received.
 “A key red flag is ‘immediately’ … you should stop right there,” Bellone said.
 “Before you do anything involving you turning over cash in any way, follow up, check with the authorities,” and call 311 if anything seems suspicious.

-Robert Vessichelli, asset protection specialist at PSEG Long Island, said the utility has received reports of 13,402 scams since August 2013.
+Robert Vessichelli, asset protection specialist at PSEG Long Island, said the utility had received reports of 13,402 scams since August 2013.
 Victims made up about 5 percent of that total.

 Explaining that the most effective way to stamp out these crimes is by educating the public, the officials played a recording of one of the scams targeting PSEG Long Island customers and have released a “revamped” public service announcement in English and Spanish.